arykowski-og/og-compliance-center/docs/CONTENT_BUILD_PROGRESS.md

 ## Current Status

-**Completed:** Step 2 - Article detail pages with full compliance content
+**Completed:** Step 3 - Expanded to all 11 features for Phase 1 states

-**What was done in Step 2:**
+**What was done in Step 3:**
-- ✅ Created article detail page template (/articles/[slug]/page.tsx)
+- ✅ Expanded SAMPLE_ARTICLES to include ALL 11 compliance features for each Phase 1 state
-- ✅ Added comprehensive compliance content structure:
+- ✅ Added complete coverage for California (11 articles)
-  - "What You Need to Know" plain-language summary
-  - Key Requirements list with checkmarks
-  - Compliance Level indicator (Required/Recommended/Optional)
-  - Official Sources (Laws and Regulations)
-  - OpenGov Solution description
-  - Action buttons (Save, Share, Export, Subscribe)
-- ✅ Created dedicated CSS file (article.css) for article styling
+- ✅ Added complete coverage for Texas (11 articles)
-- ✅ Added 3 sample detailed articles (California Single Audit, Texas Encumbrance, Colorado Encumbrance)
+- ✅ Added complete coverage for Colorado (11 articles)
+- ✅ Total of 33 articles now available (11 features × 3 states)
+- ✅ Features covered:
+  1. Single Audit Support
+  2. General Ledger with Fund Accounting (GASB 54)
+  3. Encumbrance Accounting
+  4. Grant Management
+  5. Property Tax Assessment
+  6. Property Tax Billing & Collection
+  7. Payroll Processing
+  8. Time & Attendance
+  9. Leave Management
+  10. Utility Billing
+  11. eProcurement Portal

 **Visible Output:**
-- 15 compliance articles on /articles page with search/filtering
+- **33 compliance articles** now showing on /articles page
-- Article detail pages show full compliance guidance
-- Each detail page includes plain-language summaries, requirements, laws, regulations, and OpenGov solutions
+- Complete coverage of all 11 OpenGov features for Phase 1 states
+- Articles searchable and filterable by state, topic, and content type
-- Breadcrumb navigation for easy browsing
+- Comprehensive plain-language excerpts for each requirement

 ---